Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Application and results

 \subsubsection{Impact of SNR}

 To investigate how the SNR changes the posterior, we now include one smaller and one larger SNR $\rho=(100,500)$ to our analysis while fixing the observer location to $r^*_\mathrm{obs}=80$.

-In Fig.~\ref{signal3}, we report the injected signal with $2 \sigma$ noise levels, along with the highest density intervals of signals from sampling the prior and posterior distributions of the RZ parameters.
+In Fig.~\ref{signal3}, we report the injected signal with $2 \sigma$ noise levels, along with the highest density intervals of signals from sampling the prior $p(\bm{\theta})$ and posterior $p(\bm{\theta}|\bm{d})$ distributions of the RZ parameters.
 As expected, increasing the SNR results in more narrow posterior distributions as the data become more informative and less impacted by noise.

 The marginalized posteriors of the RZ parameters can be found in Fig.~\ref{corner3}, including the $\rho=250$ case from our previous application.
 While $\epsilon$ and $r_0$ are well localized within our prior range in all cases, $b_0$, and especially $a_0$, are overall less informed.
 Nevertheless, the injected values are well represented in all cases.
-Although it is non-trivial to quantitatively compare the obtained uncertainties of the different RZ parameters, note that $a_0$ is entering our realization of the RZ at the highest order.
+Although it is nontrivial to quantitatively compare the obtained uncertainties of the different RZ parameters, note that $a_0$ is entering our realization of the RZ metric at the highest order.
 Thus, one would qualitatively expect it to be more sensitive to the potential closer to the horizon and, thus, harder to infer from the back-scattered wave.

 Finally, to investigate the impact on the metric functions and effective potentials, we also show the corresponding highest density intervals in Fig.~\ref{metric_potential3}.
 All of them decrease with increasing SNR.
-Note that the effective potential is a function of both metric functions and is more directly imprinted on the signal.
+Note that the effective potential depends in a non-trivial way on both metric functions.
+Therefore, the effective potential is more directly imprinted on the signal.